hlc1209/M202ACourseProject/proposal.md

 6. System packaging (Optional):
    Migrate the system from breadboard to a perfboard/PCB with proper power system if time allowed.
 Design a 3D-printed package to minimize the size of the entire system.

+Yu Nong will be mainly responsible for task 1, 3, 5, 6 and Hanlong Chen will be mainly responsible for task 2, 3, 4, 6.

 The proposed timeline is the following.

 ## Week 1-2 (Oct.
 4-17)